The Liouville theorem for discrete symmetric averaging operators: Proof of theorems and

 which implies that $\Gamma=1$. \end{proof}

-\begin{rem} It is tempting to believe that the case of weighted laplacians should be included in our framework.
-However, the strong Liouville property turns out to fail for the weighted discrete laplacians, even if $d=1$.
-Indeed, let $F(t_1,t_2) = a t_1 + (1-a )t_2$, where $0< a < 1$, $a \neq 1/2$ and take
+\begin{rem} It is well known that symmetry is a necessary hypothesis for discrete Liouville-type results (see e.g. Theorem 7.1 in~\cite{S}).
+We remind the following simple example on $\Z$ showing that the strong Liouville property may fail for (non symmetric) weighted discrete Laplacians, even if $d=1$.
+Indeed, take $R>0$ and define

-Then $r>0$, $r\neq 1$ and the sequence $\{ r^n \}$ is $F$-harmonic, nonnegative and nonconstant on $\Z$.
-Similar examples can be constructed on $\Z^d$ for $d\geq 2$.
-Note that such $F$ is not permutation invariant. \end{rem}
+Then it is easy to check that $u(x) = R^x$ is $F$-harmonic and positive on $\Z$.
+Note that $F$ is an averaging operator but, unless $R=1$, it is not symmetric. $F$ is an example of a non symmetric weighted discrete Laplacian. \end{rem}

-{\bf Open problem.} A limitation of our method is that it only works for isotropic averaging operators, in the sense that no dependence on $x\in \Z^d$ is allowed in the function $F$.
-It would be desirable to obtain counterparts of our results for nonisotropic operators $F$.
+{\bf Some questions}. \begin{enumerate} \item A limitation of our setting is that averaging operators do not take into account ``spatial dependence", that is, the function $F$ is fixed and the same for all points $x\in \Z^d$.
+It would be desirable to obtain counterparts of our results for spatially dependent averaging operators. \item It would also be desirable to obtain a general result enclosing both Theorems~\ref{thm:main} and~\ref{prop:inftylap}. \end{enumerate}